 Hasan Prishtina (d.
 1933), an Albanian nationalist from Kosovo who drafted the rebels’ list of demands and later would serve (for all of five days) as Prime Minister of Albania (Wikimedia Commons)

 The one-two punch of the revolt and the war with Italy made it pretty clear that the Ottoman Empire was struggling.
 As a result, the Balkan League (Greece, Serbia, Montenegro, and Bulgaria) declared their own war against the Ottomans even before the war with Italy had officially ended, ostensibly to protect Balkan minorities (including the Albanians) but mostly to grab territory.
-This First Balkan War short-circuited plans for yet another Albanian revolt, but when it ended (in the middle of 1913) Albania was an independent nation.
-It also set the Balkans careening toward World War I, but that’s another story.
+This First Balkan War short-circuited plans for yet another Albanian revolt, and when it ended (in the middle of 1913) Albania became an independent nation.